Chairman and principal shareholder of the privately-owned Digicel Group

 Denis O’Brien founded the Esat Telecom Group plc and built it throughout the 1990’s until its sale to British Telecom plc for € 2.4 billion.

 Outside of his extensive business interests, Denis chaired the 2003 Special Olympics World Summer Games in Ireland.
 It was the first time the Summer Games were staged outside the US with teams from 160 countries and over 30,000 volunteers.
+O’Brien remains the chairman of the Ireland Special Olympics’ Council of Patrons.

 In 2000 he established The Iris O’Brien Foundation to identify and assist projects in Ireland and internationally which aim to alleviate disadvantaged communities.